 The Clinton River is never far from the Trail, often with scenic overlooks and views.

 Open 365 days a year from dawn to dusk; head out and get to know the Clinton River Trail!

-FCRT usually meets on the last Tuesday of each month (except Nov./Dec) at the Auburn Hills Community Center (click here for directions).
+FCRT meets on the last Tuesday of each month (except Nov./Dec) at 7PM at the Auburn Hills Community Center (click here for directions).
 All are welcome!

 Crusin' For The Trails - September 10, 2016

 Join us for a chairty trail ride with proceeds to benefit FCRT.
 More info here.

 ITC Tower & Trail Work